 Pedestrian and cyclist accident victims often experience broken bones, traumatic brain injuries, and spinal damage.
 California’s pedestrian right-of-way laws, combined with witness statements and surveillance footage, provide strong support for an injury claim.

-The legal time frame to begin a personal injury claim in California after an accident is two years from the incident date.
+A: You have two years from the incident date to file a car accident claim in California.
 When a crash results only in property damage, the filing deadline becomes three years.
 Any legal action against government bodies regarding city vehicle mishaps or road maintenance issues requires submission within a six-month window.
 Deadlines determine your ability to recover compensation, so you must act quickly to pursue legal remedies.

-If you were partially at fault for the accident, you may still be eligible for compensation.
-Under California’s comparative negligence rule, you retain the ability to receive damages despite having contributed to the accident; however, your compensation amount will decrease according to the percentage of fault assigned to you.
-Your total settlement will decrease by 25% if you are determined to hold 25% responsibility for the incident.
+A: If you were partially at fault for the accident, you may still be eligible for compensation.
+Under California’s comparative negligence rule, you retain the ability to receive damages despite having contributed to the accident; however, your compensation amount can decrease according to the percentage of fault assigned to you.
+Your total settlement can decrease by 25% if you are determined to hold 25% responsibility for the incident.

 You do not need to navigate the legal process by yourself after being injured in a car accident in Anaheim.
 Major highways such as I-5, SR-91, and Harbor Boulevard result in frequent accidents, which make dealing with insurance companies extremely challenging.